piku235/JungiThemeBundle/Resources/doc/index.md

 ### RESS (Responsive + Server-Side)

 As you see in the title the RESS is nothing else than the RWD.
-The RESS additionally provides server components to facilitate many things which occurs at the frontend side.
+The RESS additionally provides server components to facilitate many things which occurs at a frontend side.
 For example generating an image which will fit dimensions of a mobile device display gives us the reduction of bandwidth and faster page execution.
 You can learn more from this [article](http://www.lukew.com/ff/entry.asp?1392) written by Luke Wroblewski.